Abortion in Poland: 21st century

+Throughout the 21st century, there have been efforts to make abortion laws more restrictive.

+In 2007, anti-abortion groups tried to have legal protection of human life from conception included in the constitution.
+The attempt was unsuccessful.

 In June 2011, Polish anti-abortion NGOs collected over 500,000 signatures for a proposed bill to ban abortion in Poland altogether.
 The bill, while rejected by a majority of the MPs, got enough support to be sent to a Sejm committee for further amendments.
 The move was criticised by two right-wing opposition parties, Law and Justice and Poland Comes First, which expressed their support for the bill.
-The left-wing Democratic Left Alliance pursues a pro-choice policy and was against the bill.
+The left-wing Democratic Left Alliance pursues a policy in favor of abortion rights and was against the bill.
 The ruling Civic Platform, while considering itself in favour of the current legislation, was divided on the matter; more than 60 of the party's MPs voted in favour of the bill.

-Poland is one of Europe's most strongly Catholic countries.
-Despite the Catholic Church opposing abortion, polls show that a majority of Polish people would prefer it to be easier to get an abortion in Poland.
-However, in 2020, Bishops and lay Catholic groups pressured the governing Law and Justice party to impose a stricter law.
-This included preventing abortions in the case of foetal abnormalities, which accounted for 98% of all abortions at the time.
-The Law and Justice party support traditional Catholic values but changing the law was problematic.
-There was opposition both in parliament and on the streets.
-In 2016 an estimated 100,000 people, mostly women, protested to block any attempt to tighten the law.

-Abortion rights advocates say those numbers reflect the restrictions already in effect, which make it all but impossible for Polish women to obtain a legal abortion, prompting them to seek an illegal abortion or to have an abortion abroad.